awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/getting-started.md

 1. In the **AWS CLI commands** section, copy the `start-model` AWS CLI command\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lookout-for-vision/latest/developer-guide/images/getting-started/get-started-model-start.png)

 1. Make sure that the AWS CLI is configured to run in the same AWS Region in which you are using the Amazon Lookout for Vision console\.
-To change the AWS Region that the AWS CLI uses, see [Installing the AWS SDKS](sdk-install-sdk.md)\.
+To change the AWS Region that the AWS CLI uses, see [Install the AWS SDKS](su-awscli-sdk.md#sdk-install-sdk)\.

 1. At the command prompt, start the model by entering the `start-model` command\.
+If you are using the `lookoutvision` profile to get credentials, add the `--profile lookoutvision-access` parameter\.
 For example:

    ```
    aws lookoutvision start-model \
      --project-name getting-started \
      --model-version 1 \
-     --min-inference-units 1
+     --min-inference-units 1 \
+     --profile lookoutvision-access
    ```

    If the call is successful, the following output is displayed: